Scripting 2. How to script settings windows

 In a script this would look like:

 Both the first argument (Name) and the sixth argument (Formula) are text arguments.
-They are written in a script just as you would type them into the settings window.
-Well, mostly (see 6 and 7 below)...
+In a script they are written within quotes.

 The commands from the Open and Save menus, and several other commands whose names start with Read, Open, or Save, present a file selector window instead of a typical Praat settings window.
 File selector windows ask the user to supply a single argument: the file name.